Investigating Counterclaims in Causality Extraction from Text: Appendix

-The following paragraphs list a few names we considered for causal counterclaims before we settled with \emph{procausal} statement for causal statements, \emph{concausal} for their counterclaims, and \emph{uncausal} to mean statements that are neither pro- nor concausal.
+The following paragraphs list a few names we considered for countercausal claims before we settled with the term \emph{countercausal} to denote them.
+In all, \emph{noncausal} denotes statements that are not causal, \emph{countercausal} denotes statements that refute a causal relationship, and \emph{uncausal} are statements that are neither causal nor countercausal.
+As such, countercausal and uncausal form a partition of noncausal statements.